 Each villa, built between 1890 and 1939, offers a taste of gracious living thanks to butler service and authentic period furnishings

 The unique Tea Experience tour with the tea planter in residence will show you the wonders of Camellia Sinensis (the botanical name for tea)

 The atmosphere is that of staying in a house party, rather than a hotel

-Call us on (858) 523-9000 to start planning your vacation to Ceylon Tea Trails or take a look at our itineraries to Hill Country
+Call us on to start planning your holiday to Ceylon Tea Trails or take a look at our itineraries to Hill Country

-Nestled amongst the hills of the Dickoya region in central Sri Lanka, at over 5,000 feet above sea level, is Ceylon Tea Trails which is the only Relais and Chateaux resort in Sri Lanka.
+Nestled amongst the hills of the Dickoya region in central Sri Lanka, at over 5,000 feet above sea level, is Ceylon Tea Trails which is one of just three Relais and Chateaux resorts in Sri Lanka.
 The concept is very British, with high tea served in the afternoon and rooms decorated in keeping with the feel of the colonial era.

 The surrounding countryside is out of this world and guests can walk from one bungalow to the next, greeting locals on the way and taking in the fabulous views.
 You can be as lazy or as active as you want here, either lounging by the pool or trying some white water rafting, riding, tennis, croquet, boating or visiting local tea estates.